-\textit{(1) Definition of representation.} This is the data structure that the EA manipulates.
-It represents individuals as a set of genes, the chromosome, comprising all variables and parameters necessary to describe it.
+\textit{1) Definition of representation.} This is the data structure that the EA manipulates.
+It represents individuals as a set of genes (i.e., a~\textit{chromosome}) comprising all variables and parameters necessary to describe it.

-\textit{(2) Implementation of genetic operators.} Mutation and crossover are commonly applied during the evolution process.
+\textit{2) Implementation of genetic operations.} Mutation and crossover are commonly applied in the evolution process.
 Mutation modifies genes of individuals, and crossover combines subsets of genes of multiple individuals to produce new ones.

-\textit{(3) Definition of a fitness function.} This is used to calculate a fitness score for each individual based on its performance in regard of design objectives.
+\textit{3) Definition of a fitness function.} This is used to calculate a fitness score for each individual based on its performance regarding design objectives.
 The fitness scores are used during the ranking and selection process to determine which individuals survive to form the population for the next generation.

-In this work, NSGA-\RomanNumeralCaps{2}~\cite{deb2002fast}, one of most popular multi-objective EAs, has been adapted as the searching tool.
+NSGA-\RomanNumeralCaps{2}~\cite{deb2002fast}, one of most popular MOEAs, has been adapted as the search tool in this work.
 The fast non-dominated sorting approach and diversity preservation strategies used ensure convergence while achieving a uniform spread of Pareto-optimal solutions.

-\textit{Non-dominated sorting.} If one individual $p$ performs better than another $q$ in at least one objective while not performing worse in any other objectives, then $p$ is said to dominate $q$~\cite{maier2019introductory}.
+\textit{Non-dominated sorting.} If one individual $p$ performs better than another $q$ in at least one objective while not performing worse in any other objectives, then $p$ is said to dominate $q$.
 In non-dominated sorting, each individual (e.g., $p$) has two entities: the first is domination count, the number of solutions that dominate $p$; the second is a set of solutions that $p$ dominates.
-The individuals are grouped based on their domination count into multiple fronts $\mathbf{F} = (\mathbf{F}_{1},...,\mathbf{F}_{i})$.
-The non-dominated individuals which have the most domination counts form the first front $\mathbf{F}_{1}$.
-The individuals which have the second most domination counts form the second front $\mathbf{F}_{2}$ and this will continue to the third and following fronts until all individuals are assigned.
+The individuals are grouped based on their domination counts into multiple fronts $\mathbf{F} = (\mathbf{F}_{1},...,\mathbf{F}_{i})$.
+The non-dominated individuals which have the lowest domination counts (i.e., zero) form the first front $\mathbf{F}_{1}$.
+The individuals which have the second lowest domination counts form the second front $\mathbf{F}_{2}$ and this will continue to the third and following fronts until all individuals are assigned.